 When I found a recipe for Instant Pot Mississippi Pot Roast, I was excited.
 Thinking I had found a quick alternative to making this recipe, I planned to make it on a weeknight.
 When I read the recipe and saw that it said, pressure cook for 60-70 minutes, I thought they were exaggerating the time the roast needed to cook.
 Taking upon myself to adjust the time to 45 minutes, thinking that would be plenty long enough.
 Wrong it was a huge fail.
 The meat was very tough and Joe and I couldn't even eat it.

-Browning the beef is essential as it will lock the flavor and the beef juices and also elevate the meat flavor.
+- Browning the beef is essential as it will lock in the flavor of the beef juices and also elevate the meat flavor.

-Pressure Cook a full hour with 15 minutes release.
+- Pressure cook a full hour with 15 minute natural release.

 After my practice run in the instant pot didn't come out well, I tried again and followed the directions and let it pressure cook for the full hour and it was fantastic.
 Also try, Tender Barbecue Pork Ribs Instant Pot /Grill

 - Minced Garlic

 - Aujus Seasoning Packet or Brown Gravy Packet

 Great Side Dishes You May Enjoy with This Roast: